The third of a series of three exhibitions developed within the framework of the European project European Digital Treasures is going on in Malta!

 The exhibition is open to the public until the beginning of September.
 It analyses the scientific and technological discoveries that have been vital engines for the material progress and wealth of Europe, through the documentary treasures kept by the European archives.

+This exhibition tries to show that discoveries and inventions lie at the heart of Europe’s cultural heritage.
+Archives in Europe abound with documents and materials that witness the constant desire to explore and to discover, and these documents tell many different stories.
 There are three pillars of this exhibition: Medicine, energy and industry, and transport and navigation.
 They are an attempt to provide a glimpse of the multifarious variety of stories, events and personalities involved in discoveries of many different types, during the long history of Europe.
 It is thus an exhibition not only about the discoveries themselves, but also about their archival memory, recording one of Europe’s most distinctive cultural traits.

 In addition to the documents, the exhibition is completed with transmedia tools to bring its content closer through experimentation and play.
 Link to the catalogue– have a look!

-Written by Ole Gausdal, director in charge of international relations
+Written by Ole Gausdal, director in charge of international relations at the National Archives of Norway.

 The third of the three transmedia exhibitions included in the European Digital Treasures project, European Discoveries: From the New World to New Technologies, was successfully opened at the General Archive of the Indies (Spain) on the 29th of April.